yusufshalaby/invo-shortest-path/README.md

 Code for the paper "An Inverse Optimization Approach to Measuring Pathway Concordance", submitted to Management Science.

 The inverse shortest path problem finds a set of costs such that a given set of paths are considered optimal to the shortest path problem.
-We extend this framework by allowing for supplementary 'good' and 'bad' pathways such that the output costs make the 'good' ('bad') pathways as close to (far away from) optimality as possible.
+We extend this framework by allowing for supplementary 'good' and 'bad' pathways in our data.
+The output costs make the 'good' ('bad') pathways as close to (far away from) optimality as possible.
 We also offer two metrics for evaluating the 'goodness' of out-of-sample pathways.

 The code was used in the paper to model the clinical care network for a cohort of colon cancer patients, where